RomainFallet/web-deploy/README.md

 # Give ownership to the user
 sudo chown -R "${appname}:www-data" "/var/www/${appname}"

-# Make new files inherit from the group ownership (so that Apache can still access them)
+# Set Apache group to the (so that Apache can still access his files)
-sudo chmod g+s "/var/www/${appname}"
+sudo usermod -g www-data "${appname}"

 # Create SSH folder in the user home
 sudo mkdir -p "/home/${appname}/.ssh"